subsquid/docs/docs/subsquid-network.md

 ### What is the difference between Subsquid Network and the Graph Network?

-In short, The Graph's indexing node functions as a black-box, processing data from archival nodes into a secure, isolated Postgres database, accessible only via GraphQL.
-In contrast, Subsquid uses a transparent, modular architecture that separates data extraction from presentation, allowing for adaptable data targets and increased flexibility for both online and offline applications.

-Learn more about the differences and see a full feature matrix [here](https://docs.subsquid.io/migrate/subsquid-vs-thegraph/).
+Learn about the differences and see a full feature matrix [here](https://docs.subsquid.io/migrate/subsquid-vs-thegraph/).

 ### How does the Subsquid Network make blockchain data accessible for free?
 Are there costs involved?